 Control procedures: The Group has implemented control procedures designed to ensure complete and accurate accounting for financial transactions and to limit the potential exposure to loss of assets or fraud.
-Measures include physical controls, segregation of duties, reviews by management and reviews by the Company's external auditors to the extent necessary to arrive at their audit opinion.
+Measures include physical controls, segregation of duties, use of external experts and advisers where beneficial, reviews by management and reviews by the Company's external auditors to the extent necessary to arrive at their audit opinion.

 Monitoring and corrective action: The Board meets regularly, formally and informally, throughout the year to review the internal controls.
-This process includes an annual review of the significant business risks and formal consideration of the scope and effectiveness of the Group's system of internal control.
+This process includes a detailed annual review of the significant business risks and formal consideration of the scope and effectiveness of the Group's system of internal control.
 In addition, the executive Directors and senior management staff have a close involvement in the day-to-day operations of the Group and as such the controls are subject to ongoing monitoring.
+The Board is satisfied with the scope and effectiveness of the internal controls.